Lead flows FAQ

 There are a few reasons why you might not be seeing the pop-up:

-- If you close the pop-up form on your page, it won't be displayed again for a period of two weeks.
+- When you create a lead flow, you can determine how much time should pass between when a lead flow is dismissed and when it appears again.
+If you close the pop-up form on your page, it won't be displayed again until the time you selected in your lead flow options has passed.
 You can view your site in an incognito or private window to test the lead flow, as well as the Preview button in your settings to view the pop-up form even if you’ve closed it.

 - If the pop-up form is still not working, confirm that the tracking code is installed on your website.

 For further troubleshooting, check out this article: Why aren't my lead flows displaying?